ivanizag/nonpareil/README.md

 ### Docker compilation
 I didn't manage to build nonpareil in Ubuntu 20.04, but a container with 18.04 could, with lots of warnings.

-To compile run `./build.sh`.
+To compile, run `./build.sh`.
 The executable and required files will be on the `dist` directory.

 ### Double size for hdpi displays
 Use the parameter `--big` to double the size of the user interface.